Users and roles

 - owner — full write access across the Account.
 Created automatically on first sign-in for a brand-new Account.
 Can change merchant-wide configuration such as buyer-detail retention, settlement rail, and the active policy.

-- admin — same write surface as
+- admin — the same write access as

 - viewer — read-only across the Account.
 Useful for analysts, auditors, and compliance reviewers who need visibility without write power.